Kings Cross to Liverpool Street via 13 stations walk

 - Despite its Gothic architecture, Tower Bridge is in fact a metal structure, with stone cladding.
 When the bridge opened in 1894 the high level walkways were supposed to allow pedestrians to cross during the bridge's frequent openings to let shipping in and out of the Pool of London (see paragraph 121), but it was usually quicker to just wait, and the walkways became a haunt for prostitutes and pickpockets.
 They closed in 1910.
 Today you can walk across them as part of the Tower Bridge Exhibition, which includes a glass floor with vertiginous views.
 The bridge does still open with reasonable regularity to allow taller pleasure vessels through: 24 hours notice is now required, however.
 A bizarre replica of the bridge, with four towers and a six lane highway, was built in Suzhou, China in 2012, part of a craze for copying Western buildings in that country (there are also ten White Houses, four Arcs de Triomphe, a couple of Sphinxes and one Eiffel Tower, plus "Thames Town", a replica English village near Shanghai).
 The Suzhou bridge sparked international ridicule, however, and in 2019 it was as given a government-funded makeover to make it look "more Chinese": it now looks nothing like the original.
 The bridge gives you a wonderful view of the City and of the Tower of London, the oldest surviving part of which, the White Tower, dates from 1078.

 - While crossing the bridge, look to see if there are people on the quay in front of the Tower of London: if there are, descend the steps after the last arch of the bridge, and at the bottom turn left and left again to get to the gateway to the quay.
 Walk along it, passing the Tower on your right.
 At the far end, emerge through the gate and carry on uphill to the top left-hand corner of the plaza to come to the road.
 Alternatively, if the quay is closed, stay on the road leading away from Tower Bridge, passing the Tower of London on your left.
-At the end of the Tower, turn left along a path that follows the northern edge of its former moat.
-Where the path forks, take the right fork, which brings you up to the road.
+At the end of the Tower, go down steps and turn left along a path that follows the northern edge of its former moat.
+Pass a covered passageway to the right which leads to Tower Bridge underground station, and just beyond it take the right fork in the path, which brings you up to the road.

 - Hopefully you are now by a set of traffic lights that will allow you to safely cross this very busy road.
 On the far side go left and then right around the railings of Trinity Square.